 I have to say I remain a bit pessimistic about today’s economy in regards to our debt bubble, our banking system, and our potential issues with inflation.
 I believe the stock market is historically showing trends of a tremendous downturn that could be very drastic in the near future.

-Saving money has become widely unpopular due to our low interest rate environment over the last decade.
+Saving money has become widely unpopular due to our low-interest rate environment over the last decade.

 Retirement income, a paid-off house, positive cash flow, and a debt-free lifestyle are the first things that come to mind in regards to safety.
 However, when it comes to saving in a low interest-rate environment, it’s not as simple as buying a bond or opening up a savings account, which is why I want to share with you some ideas on saving money, preserving capital and compounding it with a safe yield.

 For absolute preservation, I think you have to start off the market of precious metals.
 Think of this as financial insurance.
 The benefits are a long-term historical value, recognized globally, off the books (private), that can make for a great “start over” fund in a worst-case scenario.
 What other investment vehicle could be as safe as gold bars in the bank, but still provide the benefits of exponential growth?

-Mutual company, overfunded, dividend paying, Cash-value whole life insurance.
+Mutual company, overfunded, dividend-paying, Cash-value whole life insurance.
 Yes, that was a mouthful!
 The safest private businesses in the world are mutual insurance companies, and many in this group have been around for more than a century.
 They’ve already gone through 3 currency changes in the U.S., and are on their second world reserve currency since the mid-1800s.
 Never missing a single dividend, this cash-rich business is a great way to save, grow your wealth, and even earn a return on your expenses/purchases.

 The most difficult thing to explain to my fellow savers is that this has nothing to do with the life insurance.
 There is a rider on these policies that suppress the cost of insurance and take away 70-80% of the agent’s commission.
 The rider also directs the dollars on day one into the growth component of the policy, instead of the cost of insurance.
-The insurance contract has guarantees that it has to pay a cash valuation every year.
-It is a “banking alternative” that will yield 3-4 x’s better than banking institutions.
+The insurance contract has guaranteed that it has to pay a cash valuation every year.
+It is a “banking alternative” that will yield 3-4x’s better than banking institutions.
 Think of the life insurance as the wrapper on a Snickers Bar: you care nothing about the wrapper, it’s what’s inside that matters.
-Banks close down by the thousands during some downturns, but when it comes to private mutual insurance companies, you’ll never hear of it. .
+Banks close down by the thousands during some downturns, but when it comes to private mutual insurance companies, you’ll never hear of it.

 Single-family homes are without a doubt one of my favorite ways to save.
 It’s owning a cash-flowing hard asset that will always be in high demand.
 Diversification is key here!